 Paul Watkins, MD

 Paul B. Watkins, M.D. is a Professor of Medicine, Professor of Toxicology, and Professor of Experimental Therapeutics at the University of North Carolina, Chapel Hill.
-He also serves as the director of The Hamner-UNC Institute for Drug Safety Sciences, located in the heart of Research Triangle Park, NC.
+He also serves as the director of the UNC School of Pharmacy Institute for Drug Safety Sciences, located in the heart of Research Triangle Park, NC.

 Dr. Watkins attended medical school at Cornell and completed his residency in internal medicine at New York Hospital-Cornell Medical Center.
 He received subspecialty training in hepatology at the Medical College of Virginia, and was on faculty at the University of Michigan from 1986-1999 before moving to North Carolina.